smagninfeysot/iotc-yocto-python-sdk/README.md

 ```

 ### `meta-my-iotc-python-sdk-example`
 This layer provides an example of how a user might write a recipe suitable for their application.
-It contains a simple application that demonstrates telemetry.
+It contains a simple application that demonstrates telemetry and commands.
 Once installed on the image it can be started by logging in & executing `/usr/bin/local/iotc/iotc-demo.py /path/to/config.json` where `config.json` is a file that contains device authentication information and paths to where demo will read data from on the host device.
 It's expected that in the 1st instance a user would run this demo on their hardware after editing a sample `config.json` to reflect a device they've defined on avnet.iotconnect.io and sensor data particular to their hardware.

+As developing a iotc application involves the use of private/secure data like keys/certificates and the user is expected to develop same application using SCM like git, it's worth taking a moment to be aware of risks of accidentally uploading private data to places it should not belong.

+The directory `eg-private-repo-data` seeks to provide a safe space to place sensitive data like device keys etc __for development purposes only__.
+When the user installs the _development_ version of the recipe (e.g. `IMAGE_INSTALL += " iotc-demo-dev"` in `conf/local.conf`) any files or directoires within `eg-private-repo-data` will be installed in the rootfs of the image.
+The `.gitignore` settings for this repo are also configured to prevent accidental upload of *.pem or *.crt files.

+This approach allows the user to develop their solution conveniently, then when it's time to provide production builds, the result would be a clean installation awaiting first time configuration post image flash.
+E.g. An engineer would develop an application to the point of production release using `iotc-demo-dev`.
+The application that's released to production is built using the `iotc-demo` recipe.
+Hence there could be a high number (100?) of "blank" devices containing all the binaries necessary to perform just requiring provisioning with the config.jsons.

 By adding the recipe to your image (e.g. `IMAGE_INSTALL += " iotc-demo-dev"` in `conf/local.conf`) you will via dependency include `iotc-python-sdk` from `meta-iotc-python-sdk`